mapattacker/ArcGIS-UpdateXYpoint/README.md

 ### Format
 The original dataset must be a feature class stored in a file geodatabase.
 Unfortunately, I can't get it to work in an ArcSDE geodatabase yet.
 New dataset can be either a feature class or shapefile.

+### ArcGIS Tool

+I have also created an ArcGIS tool to perform the same function.
+Place the script and toolbox inside the Toolbox folder somewhere together and add the latter into ArcMap/Catalog ArcToolbox window.